-Biomeridian tests purportedly reveal weaknesses in energy, sensitivities to substances such as dust or mold, and spinal misalignments that disturb energy flow.
+Biomeridian tests purportedly can help reveal weaknesses or imbalances in energy that are claimed to have negative influences on health.
 Results also are said to indicate the dietary supplements that should be taken to restore healthy energy balance.
-Those supplements are conveniently sold by the practitioner who conducts the tests, and you may be told to come back as often as once a week or once a month for follow-up testing to learn whether or not the treatment is working.
+Those supplements are usually conveniently sold by the practitioner who conducts the tests, and you may be told to come back as often as once a week or once a month for follow-up testing to learn whether or not the treatment is working.
 Since none of this is covered by health insurance, you’ll have to pay for it out of your own pocket.

 I can find no scientific data attesting to the validity of biomeridian testing.
 However, studies in England and Australia have shown that it does not accurately diagnose allergies.

-While the test itself is non-invasive and won’t hurt you physically, relying on this highly dubious method can be harmful if you have a serious disorder and can delay proper treatment.
+While the test itself is non-invasive and won’t hurt you physically, relying on this highly dubious method can be harmful by delaying proper treatment if you have a serious disorder.
 My advice: save your money.

 Andrew Weil, M.D.